renatahodovan/grammarinator/docs/guide/models.rst

                   return super().charset(node, idx, non_zero_chars)
               return super().charset(node, idx, chars)

-  3. :class:`grammarinator.runtime.CooldownModel`: This model enhances the
+  3. :class:`grammarinator.runtime.WeightedModel`: This model modifies the
-     behavior of another model by introducing a cooldown mechanism.
-It manages cooldown multipliers that adjust the weights of the alternatives selected by the underlying model.
-This adjustment helps increasing grammar coverage by reducing the probability of alternatives that have already been generated.
+     behavior of another model by adjusting (pre-multiplying) the weights of alternatives.

-     The cooldown factor can be set using the ``--cooldown`` argument of the :ref:`grammarinator-generate<grammarinator-generate>` script or through
-     the constructor of :class:`grammarinator.tool.DefaultGeneratorFactory`.
 By default, the multiplier of each alternative starts from 1, unless custom values are assigned to specific alternatives.
-This assignment can happen through the constructor of CooldownModel (when using the API) or with the ``--weigths`` CLI option of the :ref:`grammarinator-generate<grammarinator-generate>` utility by providing
+This assignment can happen through the constructor of WeightedModel (when using the API) or with the ``--weigths`` CLI option of the :ref:`grammarinator-generate<grammarinator-generate>` utility by providing
      a file containing the weights.
-Whenever an alternative is selected during generation, the model scales down its multiplier with a cooldown factor from the [0,1] interval that can be set using the ``--cooldown`` argument of the :ref:`grammarinator-generate<grammarinator-generate>` script or
-     through the constructor of
-     :class:`grammarinator.tool.DefaultGeneratorFactory`.

      The expected format of the weights differs depending on whether Grammarinator is used from API or from CLI.
 When using the API, a compact representation is used, which is not JSON serializable.
-For API usage, refer to the documention of :class:`grammarinator.runtime.CooldownModel`.
+For API usage, refer to the documention of :class:`grammarinator.runtime.WeightedModel`.
      When providing weights from the CLI, then the input JSON file should have the following format: